2026 James Beard Award semi-finalists from North Texas

-Roll out the red carpet, food lovers (and watch the crumbs).
-On Jan.
-24, the semifinalists were announced for the 2024 James Beard Awards — one of the culinary world’s most prestigious prizes — and North Texas stars are shining bright.
+Roll out the red carpet, food lovers (but watch the crumbs).
+On Wednesday, Jan.
+21, the semifinalists were announced for the 2026 James Beard Awards — one of the culinary world’s most prestigious prizes — and North Texas stars are shining bright.

-You’ll find eight local chefs up for awards based on excellence and other factors like commitment to the community.
-But it’s an honor just to be nominated — getting on the James Beard radar is a game changer for any chef or restaurant, no matter how long they’ve been around.
+You’ll find three local chefs up for awards based on excellence and other factors like commitment to the community.
+But it’s an honor just to be nominated — getting on the James Beard radar is a game-changer for any chef or restaurant, no matter how long they’ve been around.

 Several chefs in North Texas were also nominated in the category Best Chef: Texas including: